-The Company's investments are debt securities classified as available-for-sale with the exception of life insurance contracts and certain fair value and equity method investments.
+The Company's investments are debt securities classified as available-for-sale with the exception of life insurance contracts and certain private equity investments.
 The Company's investment policies are designed to provide liquidity, preserve capital and maximize total return on invested assets with the focus on high credit quality securities.
 The Company limits the size of investment in any single issuer other than U.S. treasury securities and obligations of U.S. government corporations and agencies.
-As of June 30, 2018, 96% of the Company's investments in rated securities carry an investment grade rating by nationally recognized statistical rating organizations.
-At June 30, 2018, the Company held certificates of deposit, life insurance contracts and fair value and equity method investments which did not carry a credit rating.
+As of September 30, 2018, 96% of the Company's investments in rated securities carry an investment grade rating by nationally recognized statistical rating organizations.
+At September 30, 2018, the Company held certificates of deposit, life insurance contracts and private equity investments which did not carry a credit rating.

 The Company's residential mortgage-backed securities are primarily issued by the Federal National Mortgage Association, Government National Mortgage Association or Federal Home Loan Mortgage Corporation, which carry implicit or explicit guarantees of the U.S. government.
-The Company's commercial mortgage-backed securities are primarily senior tranches with a weighted average rating of AA+ and a weighted average duration of 3.9 years at June 30, 2018.
+The Company's commercial mortgage-backed securities are primarily senior tranches with a weighted average rating of AA+ and a weighted average duration of 3.8 years at September 30, 2018.

 In March 2018, the Company completed a 25% investment in RxAdvance, a full-service pharmacy benefit manager.
 In May 2018, the Company made an additional investment, bringing the total ownership to 28%.
 The investment is accounted for using the equity method of accounting.
+In September 2018, the Company made an additional investment in RxAdvance in the form of convertible preferred stock.